jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 - Visualize structural characteristics alongside observed **reactivity profiles**
 - Assess whether structural information helps explain reactivity trends and may serve as valuable **features for downstream models**

-By combining experimental reactivity measurements with in silico structural predictions, this section provides the structural insights necessary to enrich input representations and improve model performance in subsequent stages.
+By combining experimental reactivity measurements with in silico structural predictions, this section provides structural insights that can enrich input representations and improve model performance in subsequent stages.

-### Results
+### Method and description of the model

-Below are examples of RNA secondary structures predicted with the ViennaRNA package under three conditions: **no SHAPE constraints**, **standard SHAPE constraints**, and **exaggerated (“strong”) constraints**.
+RNA secondary structures were predicted with the ViennaRNA package under three conditions: **(1) no SHAPE constraints**, **(2) standard SHAPE constraints**, and **(3) exaggerated (“strong”) constraints**.

-SHAPE reactivities were converted into pseudo-energies using the **recommended Deigan et al. (2009)** method (slope = 1.8, intercept = –0.6), which is the ViennaRNA default (`--shapeMethod D`).

-**MFE (Minimum Free Energy)** refers to the predicted RNA secondary structure with the **lowest free energy (ΔG)**.
-It represents the most thermodynamically stable structure:
+**Minimum Free Energy (MFE)** structures represent the most thermodynamically stable predicted folds.

-- **More negative ΔG → more stable / likely structure**
-- **Less negative ΔG → less stable / more flexible or unfolded**

-ViennaRNA computes the MFE structure using dynamic programming and its thermodynamic energy model.
+More negative ΔG values indicate greater stability, while less negative values suggest increased flexibility or partial unfolding.
+ViennaRNA computes these structures using dynamic programming and the Turner nearest-neighbor energy model.

 #### Modeling overview

-**Unconstrained model (base model)**
+**Unconstrained model (base prediction)**
-Uses only the standard Turner nearest-neighbor thermodynamic parameters.
-This is the pure sequence-based prediction with no experimental input.
+This model uses only sequence information and standard thermodynamic parameters, without any experimental input.

 **SHAPE-constrained model**
-SHAPE reactivities are transformed into pseudo-energies using the Deigan equation:
+ SHAPE reactivities were converted into pseudo-energies using the **Deigan et al. (2009)** approach and the default ViennaRNA method (`--shapeMethod D`), using the following equation:

-\[
+$$
 \Delta G_{\text{SHAPE}} = m \cdot \text{reactivity} + b
-\]
+$$

-In the example below (sequence 1ed6039ffb5c), the constraint had only a low impact on the model's secondary structure prediction, removing only a loop near the 50th base.
-However, in other sequences not shown here, more drastic changes were observed.
+Specifically for the constrained method, the recommended parameters were used: slope = 1.8, intercept = –0.6 Note that in the example shown below (sequence 1ed6039ffb5c), SHAPE information produced only a modest change—removal of a small loop near base 50—although other sequences (not shown) exhibited more substantial modifications.

 **Strong-constraint model**
-Artificially inflated SHAPE values were used to demonstrate over-constraint.
-This forces unrealistic folds and produces **abnormally low MFE values**,
+Here, SHAPE values were intentionally amplified to illustrate over-constraint.
+This forces unrealistic structural conformations and yields **artificially low MFE values**, reflecting distorted, non-physical folds.
-indicating distorted or non-physical structures.

 #### Visualizations